Wiz1101/My_IoT_Project/README.md

-40x jumper wires Male/Female | 	Wires for connecting the different components 4.7k Ohm resistor | prevents it from floating when the sensor is not actively transmitting data Breadboard 800 points | A board used to easy connect the sensors without soldering Micro USB cable | Connection between a microcontroller and computer
+40x jumper wires Male/Female | 	Wires for connecting the different components 4.7k Ohm resistor | prevents it from floating when the sensor is not actively transmitting data Breadboard 800 points | A board used to easy connect the sensors without soldering Micro USB cable | Connection between ESP8266 and a computer

 The Items above were already in possession.